FAR-Lab/INAGT-data/README.md

 # Is Now a Good Time?
 Dataset

 ## Overview
-The Is Now a Good Time (INAGT) dataset consists of automotive, physiological, and visual data collected from drivers who self-annotated responses to the question "Is now a good time?," indicating the opportunity to receive non-driving information during a 50-minute drive.
-We augment this original driver-annotated data with third-party annotations of perceived safety, in order to explore potential driver overconfidence.
+The Is Now a Good Time (INAGT) dataset consists of automotive, physiological, and visual data collected from drivers who self-annotated responses to the question "Is now a good time?" indicating the opportunity to receive non-driving information during a 50-minute drive.
+We augment this original driver-annotated data with third-party annotations of perceived safety to explore potential driver overconfidence.
 The dataset includes data from 46 drivers and 1915 samples.

 ## Data
 - 1915 samples across 46 drivers during a 28.5 km route